cryptosense/ppx_enum/README.md

 # ppx_enum

-`ppx_enum` is an OCaml preprocessor to derive enum-like modules from variant definitaions.
+`ppx_enum` is an OCaml preprocessor to derive enum-like modules from variant definitions.